+If you live in the Netherlands and are looking for an affordable way to drive, you could consider a car sharing scheme.
 This 'pay-as-you-go' plan works out cheaper than owning your own vehicle if you are a light user and drive only 2 or 3 days a month.

 Greenwheels is a reasonable scheme for those who need occasional use of a car when public transport can't do the job.
 And you won't have to worry about running costs, insurance and residential parking fees.